Kyoto Language Prerequisite

 - Spring quarter participants must have completed JAPANLNG 2.

-- The grading basis for language courses in Kyoto is Letter Grade Only (with the exception of AY2020-21).
+- The grading basis for language courses in Kyoto is Letter Grade Only.

 - Preference will be given to students with additional language study.